mulle-nat/mulle-project/README.md

 ### 3. Test your release.sh script

 Test the script from your project root.
-You need to give it the publisher, which is your user name and the homebrew tap to publish the release to (note the trailing slash character `/`).
+You need to give it the publisher, which is your user name, and the homebrew tap to publish the release to (note the trailing slash character `/`).
 The `release.sh` can be started with `-n`, which performs a dry run without doing anything to your project or repository.
+Also you need to specify where the generate formula should be put.
+That is done somewhat indirectly with `--taps-location` and `--publisher-tap`.

 ```
-./bin/release.sh -v -n --publisher mulle-nat --publisher-tap 'mulle-kybernetik/software/'
+./bin/release.sh -v -n --taps-location ~/taps --publisher mulle-nat --publisher-tap 'mulle-kybernetik/software/'
 ```

-> #### Caveat
+> #### Tip
 >
-> If your homebrew tap is not in the parent directory of your project, specify
+> If your homebrew tap is in the parent directory of your project, you can omit
-> it with `--homebrew-path /path/to/tap/..`.
-Notice the '..'!
+> the `--taps-location` option.
+>
+> Here is an example if the taps are located elsewhere.
+If your taps path is
+> `/home/nat/mulle-kybernetik/taps/homebrew-software`
+> the `--taps-location` is the parent directory `/home/nat/mulle-kybernetik/taps`.
+> and `--publisher-tap` is `mulle-kybernetik/software/`

 If the output looks good, then do the release:

 ```
-./bin/release.sh --publisher mulle-nat --publisher-tap 'mulle-kybernetik/software/'
+./bin/release.sh --taps-location ~/taps --publisher mulle-nat --publisher-tap 'mulle-kybernetik/software/'
 ```

-## Variables
+## Script Variables

-Most variable can be set via a commandline option.
-The value for the variable the argument following the option.
-E.g. `--publisher nat` is treated as `PUBLISHER='nat'`.
+Variables can be set via a commandline option.
+The value for the variable is the argument following the option.
+So for example `--publisher nat` is treated as `PUBLISHER='nat'`.

 ## Required Variables